Change in Priorities for California Voters - California Political Review

 In January 2015 when PPIC asked the question, 57% of likely voters chose K-12 public education as the first priority.
 Health and human services got 19%, just above higher education at 17%.

 The trends generally continued as measured by the PPIC January polls in 2016, 2017, 2018 and 2019 with K-12 education dropping percentage points and health and human services gaining.
-No loss or gain was more than 5%—until this year.
+No loss or gain was more than 5%?until this year.

 The change from 2019 to 2020 for both K-12 public education and health and human services was much more dramatic.
 K-12 lost 11% from last year as the top priority for likely voters, dropping from 49% to 38%.
 Health and human services gained 10% from 30% to 40%.